Conard Students Provide Input to U.S. Sen. Blumenthal in Advance of Kids Online Safety Act Hearing

 By Ronni Newton

-The Senate Judiciary Committee will hold a hearing this week with the CEOs of major tech companies in advance of floor action on the Kids Online Safety Act (KOSA), and on Monday morning U.S. Sen. Richard Blumenthal, the original sponsor of the bill, which he introduced with Sen. Marsha Blackburn (R-TN), held a conversation with students at West Hartford’s Conard High School to get their options about the good and bad aspects of social media.
+The Senate Judiciary Committee will hold a hearing this week with the CEOs of major tech companies in advance of floor action on the Kids Online Safety Act (KOSA), and on Monday morning U.S. Sen. Richard Blumenthal, the original sponsor of the bill, which he introduced with Sen. Marsha Blackburn (R-TN), held a conversation with students at West Hartford’s Conard High School to get their opinions about the good and bad aspects of social media.

 “It is a critical moment for me,” Blumenthal told the students.
 KOSA unanimously passed out of the Senate Committee on Commerce, Transportation, and Infrastructure in July 2023, and since then the bill has gained bipartisan support of nearly half of the Senate.
 Whistleblowers have come forward with documentation about the use of algorithms that “put profit over safety,” he said.